 From the food they eat to the air they breathe, protecting children from harm is of the utmost importance to all parents.

 Yet there is a danger that many parents overlook.
 Tragically, accidents, including car accidents, are actually the leading cause of death in children in Canada.
 Many of these deaths could have been prevented by parents using booster seats and child seats more safely.
+At the time we updated this article in April of 2022, new statistics show that over 700 children are killed in collisions each year in Canada.
+More to that, 50,000 become injured.

 The law on the use of booster seats in Ontario is very clear.
 The Highway Traffic Act applies to children who meet all of these criteria: